sledge_hammer

 40 hours per week is standard working hours.
 Anything more than that is generally done at times of need.
 So if you are constantly working and complaining about that, then thats entirely your fault.

-• hot justin bieber and selena
+dresses justin bieber selena gomez

 08-05 02:15 PM